$0 Japan School Meeting Prep Checklist

 For families with children who need formal special needs class placement, ask the local kyōiku iinkai directly: which schools in this municipality have tokubetsu shien gakkyū (special needs classes) and what disability types do they serve?
 Which schools have tsūkyū (resource rooms) on-site?

 If you are considering an international school, research its SEN provision before enrolling.
-International schools in Japan are legally required (since the April 2024 amendment to Japan's disability discrimination law) to provide reasonable accommodation to admitted students — but many still have limited specialist staff.
-A school that will conditionally admit your child and then require you to privately hire an English-speaking shadow teacher at ¥100,000–¥175,000 per month is a different reality than one that has SEN support built in.
+International schools in Japan are legally required under the Act for Eliminating Discrimination against Persons with Disabilities (since the private-business duty took effect in April 2024) to provide reasonable accommodation to admitted students — but many still have limited specialist staff.
+A school that will conditionally admit your child and then require you to privately hire an English-speaking shadow teacher costing upward of ¥173,800 per month is a different reality than one that has SEN support built in.

 The Two School Tracks Available to Expats

 International schools: Private, English-medium (or other language-medium).
 Maintain their own in-house SEN departments using Western methodologies.
-Free to deny admission if they determine they cannot adequately meet a child's needs — the legal obligation applies after admission, not before.
+They may deny admission if they determine they cannot adequately meet a child's needs — the legal obligation applies after admission, not before.
 Exempt from the municipal board's placement mandates.

-For a child who requires significant ongoing support, the international school track is safer from an advocacy standpoint — Western-style SEN frameworks, English-speaking staff, and since April 2024, legal obligations to accommodate.
-The trade-off is cost (international school fees in Tokyo can run ¥2–4 million per year), and the risk that the school's SEN capacity is less than it appears.
+For a child who requires significant ongoing support, the international school track is safer from an advocacy standpoint — Western-style SEN frameworks, English-speaking staff, and since April 2024, legal obligations to accommodate enrolled students.
+The trade-off is cost (international school tuition is typically millions of yen per year and varies by school), and the risk that the school's SEN capacity is less than it appears.

 For families in the Japanese public system, the advocacy toolkit is different: culturally calibrated relationship-building with the tokubetsu shien kyōiku coordinator, strategic use of the shūgaku sōdan process, and understanding how to frame requests through the lens of collective harmony rather than individual rights.